MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-cm/prepare-for-zero-touch-installation-of-windows-10-with-configuration-manager.md

 -   Windows 10

-This topic will walk you through the Zero Touch Installation process of Windows 10 operating system deployment (OSD) using [components](#components-of-configuration-manager-operating-system-deployment) of Microsoft Endpoint Configuration Manager that are [integrated with Microsoft Deployment Toolkit](#why-integrate-mdt-with-configuration-manager) (MDT).
+This topic will walk you through the Zero Touch Installation process of Windows 10 operating system deployment (OSD) using Microsoft Endpoint Configuration Manager [integrated with Microsoft Deployment Toolkit](#why-integrate-mdt-with-configuration-manager) (MDT).

 ## Prerequisites

-In this topic, you will use an existing Configuration Manager server structure to prepare for Windows 10 OSD.
+In this topic, you will use [components](#components-of-configuration-manager-operating-system-deployment) of an existing Configuration Manager infrastructure to prepare for Windows 10 OSD.
 In addition to the base setup, the following configurations should be made in the Configuration Manager environment:

 - Configuration Manager current branch + all security and critical updates are installed.
-  - Procedures in this guide use Version 1910.
+  - Note: Procedures in this guide use Version 1910.
 - The [Active Directory Schema has been extended](https://docs.microsoft.com/configmgr/core/plan-design/network/extend-the-active-directory-schema) and System Management container created.
 - Active Directory Forest Discovery and Active Directory System Discovery are [enabled](https://docs.microsoft.com/configmgr/core/servers/deploy/configure/configure-discovery-methods).
 - IP range [boundaries and a boundary group](https://docs.microsoft.com/configmgr/core/servers/deploy/configure/define-site-boundaries-and-boundary-groups) for content and site assignment have been created.
 - The Configuration Manager [reporting services](https://docs.microsoft.com/configmgr/core/servers/manage/configuring-reporting) point role has been added and configured.
 - A file system folder structure and Configuration Manager console folder structure for packages has been created.
-Steps to verify or create this folder structure are [provided in this article](#review-the-sources-folder-structure).
+Steps to verify or create this folder structure are [provided below](#review-the-sources-folder-structure).
-- The [Windows ADK](https://docs.microsoft.com/windows-hardware/get-started/adk-install) (including USMT), Windows PE add-on, WSIM update, [MDT](https://www.microsoft.com/download/details.aspx?id=54259), and DaRT (optional) are installed.
+- The [Windows ADK](https://docs.microsoft.com/windows-hardware/get-started/adk-install) (including USMT), Windows PE add-on, WSIM update, [MDT](https://www.microsoft.com/download/details.aspx?id=54259), and DaRT (part of [MDOP 2015](https://my.visualstudio.com/Downloads?q=Desktop%20Optimization%20Pack%202015)) are installed.
 - The CMTrace tool (part of the [Microsoft System 2012 R2 Center Configuration Manager Toolkit](https://go.microsoft.com/fwlink/p/?LinkId=734717)) is installed on the distribution point.

 For the purposes of this guide, we will use three server computers: DC01, CM01 and HV01.